 - In a double boiler, or equivalent, add the chocolate coating ingredients: chocolate chips, coconut oil and peppermint extract.
 Gently mixing, heat the chocolate over medium-low heat until it is melted and smooth.
 Turn the heat all the way down.

-- Store single layer in a lidded container in the refrigerator, or freezer for a firmer truffle.
+- Store single layer in a lidded container in the refrigerator.
+Or freeze for a firmer truffle.